What does it take to help hundreds of thousands of people to hear again?

 Djourno’s and Eyriès’s work motivated another pioneer of cochlear implant technology to develop an auditory prosthesis that should last longer: Dr William House, a Los Angeles-based otologist.
 Dr House is considered the father of CI neurotology.
 He implanted the first patients with single-channel cochlear implants in 1961.
 His results were more promising than those of the French team: his patients were able to understand a few words.
 Unfortunately, medical complications stemming from the technology used forced Dr House to postpone his work for several years.

-The pioneers of cochlear implant research were confronted with heavy criticism.
+The pioneers of cochlear implant research were confronted with heavy criticism 40 years ago.
 Audiologists and ENT doctors were highly doubtful that hearing could not be restored by means of electrical stimulations.
 Their stimulation patterns were just too different from neural responses of the normal hearing ear, the critics argued.

 Success at last!